benroose/presentations/cryptocurrency_myths/README.md

-# Title: Cryptocurrency Myths: Public perception and understanding in the Bitcoin era
+# Cryptocurrency Myths: Public perception and understanding in the Bitcoin era

 ## Short Description: